WyattLeoz/WyattLeoz/README.md

 # Loh Kai Zhe

-**Backend / full-stack developer** — Information Systems @ Singapore Management University, Singapore.
+**Backend / full-stack developer** — Software Engineer @ Singapore Management University, Singapore.
-Looking for a **2027 software engineering internship**.

 Most of what I build is server-side: Spring Boot and NestJS APIs, relational schema and migrations, and the Docker / Kubernetes / Terraform layer that puts them in front of users.
 I like the parts of a